tellma-ltd/tellma/README.md

 Follow the steps below to set up the solution for the first time.

 ### Environment
-- Install Visual Studio 2019 Community Edition with the "ASP.NET and web development" workload
+- Install Visual Studio 2019 (or later) Community Edition with the "ASP.NET and web development" workload
 - Install Visual Studio Code from the [official website](https://code.visualstudio.com/) with the Angular Language Service extension
 - Install SQL Server 2017 (or later) Developer Edition and make sure it is accessible on "." with Windows authentication
 - Install NodeJS (LTS edition) from the [official website](https://nodejs.org/en/)